anandubajith/Ragam20-CA/README.md

     Firebase Cloud functions    => functions
     ```
     (this should be pre configured with firebase.json)

+- Go to Firebase Project page and add Google , Email and Password as authentication providers

+- Create a new user with email and password note the UID ( This will be the admin user )

+- Update the new UID in `database.rules.json` and `storage.rules` , ( This is important, Otherwise the admin user won't have permissions update data )

-- Build and deploy the site using `yarn deploy`
+- Build and deploy using `yarn deploy`

 </details>